huyennguyen2602/udacity_ds_disaster_response_pipeline/README.md

 ### Description

 This Project is one part of the Data Science Nanodegree Program by Udacity in collaboration with Figure Eight.
-The beginning dataset contains pre-labeled tweet and messages from the real-life fiasco.
-The point of the extension is to construct a Characteristics Dialect Preparing apparatus that categorize messages.
+In this project, we will analyze disaster data set containing real messages that were sent during disaster events to build a model for an API that classifies disaster messages.

 The Project is split up into the following Sections: